-The Council spent £117.4 million on providing services during 2019-20, the lowest spend of the 22 unitary councils in Wales.
+The Council spent \pounds 371 million on providing services during 2019-20, the fifth-highest spend of the 22 unitary councils in Wales.

-As at 31 March 2020 the Council had £15.9 million of usable revenue financial reserves.
-This is equivalent to 14% of the Council's annual spend on services, the tenth lowest percentage of the 22 unitary councils in Wales.
+As at 31 March 2020 the Council had £100.5 million of usable financial reserves.
+This is equivalent to 27% of the Council's annual spend on services, the joint-third-highest percentage of the 22 unitary councils in Wales.